 Host binding

 The server binds loopback (127.0.0.1) by default; a fresh install is never reachable by other hosts.
-Set HOST or HOSTNAME to widen the bind (e.g. a headless/remote box).
-Binding a non-loopback interface without an access token logs a loud security warning at boot; pair a wide bind with STUDIO_ACCESS_TOKEN.
+Set HOST to widen the bind (e.g. a headless/remote box); HOSTNAME is deliberately ignored.
+Binding a non-loopback interface without an access token makes the server refuse to start (a SECURITY: error, exit 1), so pair a wide bind with STUDIO_ACCESS_TOKEN, or opt in explicitly with CLAWBOO_ALLOW_INSECURE=1.

 How the SPA reaches /api